-You’ve invested a great deal of time and determination in pursuing the plan you, or perhaps someone else, wrote for your life.
+You’ve invested a great deal of time and determination in pursuing the plan you, or perhaps someone else wrote for your life.
 Though you don’t totally despise what you’ve been doing, you wake up each morning with the nagging feeling that you’re not moving in the right direction either.
-As the days tick by, the nagging turns to unease, and unease into discontent.
+As the day tick by, the nagging turned to unease and unease into discontent.
 The pressure mounts, and you’re unable to find the connection between who you are, what you’re certain of, and what you’re doing with your life.
 Simply said: you’re stuck and need help getting unstuck.

-Being stuck is a great puzzle to solve, and it isn’t as difficult as you think once you accept that being stuck can lead to that start of something new.
-Digging out of the hole starts when stuck becomes the springboard for understanding what might be within your grasp.
-Knowing what we want starts with knowing what we might want and then figuring out what we what we need to pull it off.
+Being stuck is a great puzzle to solve, and it isn’t as difficult as you think once you accept that being stuck can lead to the start of something new.
+Digging out of the hole starts when stuck and becomes the springboard for understanding what might be within your grasp.
+Knowing what we want starts with knowing what we might want and then figuring out what we need to pull it off.

 Expanding your possibilities gets simpler when you follow these four steps: